 In addition, we believe that the regulatory review of NDAs for investigational drug candidates intended for widespread use by a large proportion of the general population is becoming increasingly focused on safety.
 In this regard, it is likely that some of our investigational drug candidates, including QNEXA and avanafil, will be subject to increased scrutiny to show adequate safety than would investigational drug candidates for more acute or life-threatening diseases, such as cancer or HIV.
 In 2010, the FDA notified healthcare professionals that the review of additional data from a post-approval study of sibutramine indicates an increased risk of heart attack and stroke in patients with a history of cardiovascular disease using sibutramine.
 Meridia (sibutramine) was marketed by Abbott Laboratories; however, in October 2010, Abbott Laboratories withdrew Meridia in the U.S. at the FDA's request.
+In March 2011, the FDA issued a safety communication to the public and healthcare professionals about an increased risk of oral clefts in children born to mothers taking topiramate (one of the components in QNEXA).
+The pregnancy classification of topiramate was changed from Category C to Category D. We are unable to determine the impact of this communication and label change for topiramate on the potential approval of QNEXA.

 The European Medicines Agency also completed a review of the safety and effectiveness of sibutramine.
 The Agency's Committee for Medicinal Products for Human Use, or CHMP, has concluded that the benefits of sibutramine do not outweigh its risks, and that all marketing authorizations for medicines containing sibutramine should be suspended throughout Europe.
 We are unable to determine the impact on QNEXA, if any, of the recent actions in the U.S. and Europe with regards to sibutramine.
 Recently, Orexigen Therapeutics, manufacturers of Contrave, an investigational drug for the treatment of obesity, received a CRL from the FDA requesting that a long-term, randomized, placebo-controlled cardiovascular outcomes study be completed prior to refiling the NDA.
-To date, the FDA has not requested that we perform any additional studies, including cardiovascular outcome studies pre-approval, other than the request to perform the Feasibility Assessment.
+To date, the FDA has not requested that we perform any additional studies, including cardiovascular outcome studies pre-approval, other than the request to perform FORTRESS.
+The European Medicines Agency, or EMA, may request the results of FORTRESS and may request additional studies including cardiovascular outcomes studies prior to granting approval of QNEXA in the EU.
 Cardiovascular outcomes studies can take several years, cost millions of dollars and may result in showing an increased risk for major adverse cardiovascular events for patients undergoing drug treatment.
-If any regulatory agency were to require additional studies, including studies to address cardiovascular events, the impact on the timing of approval and, if approved, commercialization of

-QNEXA, avanafil or any of our investigational drug candidates could be delayed or adversely impacted.
+If any regulatory agency were to require additional studies, including studies to address cardiovascular events for patients undergoing drug treatment.
+If any commercialization of QNEXA, avanafil or any of our investigational drug candidates could be delayed or adversely impacted.
 Even if approved, investigational drug candidates may not be approved for all indications requested and such approval may be subject to limitations on the indicated uses for which the drug may be marketed and may have restricted access programs.
-Our business and reputation may be harmed by any failure or significant delay in receiving regulatory approval for the sale of any drugs resulting from our investigational drug candidates.
-As a result, we cannot predict when or whether regulatory approval will be obtained for any of our investigational drug candidates currently under development.
+Our business and reputation may be harmed by any failure or significant delay in receiving regulatory approval for the sale of any drugs resulting from our investigational drug c